The Perfect 1 to 2 Days in Saguaro National Park Itinerary

 They are all near sources of water but could be dry depending on the time of year or drought level, so you will have to pack in your own water, at least a gallon a day.
 If you are going to camp, you must get a permit.

-Getting To and Around Saguaro National Park
+Getting To and Around Saguaro NP

 The nearest airport is Tucson International Airport, where you can rent a car and make the short drive, just half an hour, to either park.